Is AI-Generated Art Ethical?

 I doubt this is any more true than that Photoshop destroyed the livelihoods of artists.
 Remember, the skill of the artist is not just in the production of images, it’s the selection of meaningful images.

 Also, computers and robots have already affected lots of jobs.
-For example, AI drivers will probably replace human taxi and truck drivers soon.
+For example, robots have already replaced lots of factory jobs, and AI drivers may well replace human taxi and truck drivers soon.
 Why should artists be exempt from this trend?
 To announce that artists can’t have their jobs changed by computers seems like special pleading.

 Ultimately, art has always been a difficult way of making a living, and that’s unlikely to change.
 AI tools might actually help if they speed the artist’s process so they can make and sell more art.